Does Sand Help With Soil Drainage?

 For anyone working with clay soil, we recommend adding a 1:1 ratio of sand to clay.
 Clay soil, in particular, is extremely dense, meaning you need an equal amount of sand in your mix to create good drainage.

-That said, adding in organic matter like compost will give better results than only using sand, so consider throwing in some of your extra food scraps.
+That said, adding organic matter like compost will give better results than using only sand, so consider throwing in some of your extra food scraps.

 How To Improve Drainage In A Clay Soil Lawn